Nominations – Please submit completed nomination submission as outlined below, in confidence to: email@example.com

-* A nominee cannot be a current CNETS Canada board member or a board member of an organization contracted by CNETS Canada.
+* A nominee cannot be a current CNETS board member or a board member of an organization contracted by CNETS.
 If a member of the Award judging committee happens to be nominated, that individual shall be removed from the committee and replaced with another voting member.

-The final decision will be made by the Board of Directors of CNETS Canada with an announcement made to the community.
+The final decision will be made by CNETS Board of Directors with an announcement made to the community.